-From bougie, artisan shops selling all manner of treasures to some bloody great boozers, there’s more than enough to keep you occupied here – and that’s not even mentioning its namesake museum and footy ground down the road at Selhurst Park.
+From bougie, artisan shops selling all manner of treasures to some bloody great boozers, there’s more than enough to keep you occupied here – and that’s not even mentioning its namesake museum, restaurants and footy ground down the road at Selhurst Park.
 So, without further ado, here’s our rundown of 10 of the best things to do in Crystal Palace:

 1. Visit the dinosaurs at Crystal Palace Park